bagisto/bagisto-docs/migrate_version.md

 If you want to migrate your project to the bagisto v1.0.0, then you need to follow some guidelines as listed below:

-1. Run command `git reset --hard tag_name`, tag_name specifies the tag to which you want your project to be migrated.
+1. Run command `git reset --hard tag_name`, where  tag_name specifies the tag to which you want your project to be migrated.

 2. Delete composer.lock and vendor from root